 Raymond (Ike) Neff Memorial Scholarship - This $500 scholarship consideration will be presented to a senior who is planning to attend any post-secondary school of their choice.

-Ken & Jane Reynolds Family Scholarship - The Reynolds family believed in the importance of a quality education.
-The children of Ken and Jane have created this scholarship in their honor as a means of helping students continue their pursuit of further education that will prepare them for their future career.
-The scholarship is valued at up to $2,000 and will awarded to a LHS graduate or graduating senior who is or will be enrolled in any college, university, community college, or trade school.
+Ken & Jane Reynolds Family Scholarship - The Reynolds family believed in the importance of quality education.
+The children of Ken and Jane have created this scholarship in their honor as a means of helping students continue their pursuit of further education that will prepare them for their future careers.
+The scholarship is valued at up to $2,000 and will be awarded to a LHS graduate or graduating senior who is or will be enrolled in any college, university, community college, or trade school.

 Norman W. & Shirley A. Reynolds Scholarship - Always passionate supporters of Lexington athletics and activities, Norman and Shirley were mainstays at many events during their lifetime.
 This $750 annual scholarship is given to those students who have earned three varsity letters in any sport during their freshman through senior year OR are your year letter winners in band while attending LHS.